HL7/cqf-recommendations/pages/documentation-approach.md

 * Data element definitions describing the information involved
 * Computable logic describing at least the inclusion/exclusion criteria
 * Structured recommendations in the form of _event-condition-action_ rules
+* Structured process definitions describing how the recommendations fit into a clinical workflow
+* Structured form definitions providing a conceptual description of the user-interfaces involved

 ### Executable
 Level 4 (L4) is executable software running in a clinical system.
 This is the local implementation and generally involves: